 Vegan hot chocolate is one of my biggest addictions!

-I used to love the feeling of wrapping my hands around a mug filled with hot chocolate as I lay curled up on the couch and watching the snow fall.
+I used to love the feeling of wrapping my hands around a mug filled with hot chocolate as I lay curled up on the couch and watched the snowfall.

 Tips for making this hot chocolate

-- I prefer chocolate bars in hot chocolate, but, you can also use baking chips or cocoa powder.
-All of them work really well with almond milk.
+• I prefer chocolate bars in hot chocolate, but, you can also use baking chips or cocoa powder.

-- I found that Hazelnut milk is the best milk for any hot chocolate option
+• I found that Hazelnut milk is the best milk for any hot chocolate option.
+But, you can also use almond milk.

 Recipe inspiration